Engagement in Science and Nature

 - develop and co-create innovative educational initiatives with people of all ages

-- host citizen science and community science projects that harness the power of participants worldwide
+- host participatory science and community science projects that harness the power of participants worldwide

 - work with community leaders and educators to spark interest in birds and nature